u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/transactions.rst

 A **bank statement** is a document provided by a bank or financial institution that lists the transactions that have occurred in a particular bank account over a specified period of time.

-In Odoo Accounting, it is optional to group transactions by their related statement, but depending on your business flow, you may want to record them for control purposes.
+In Thrive Bureau ERP Accounting, it is optional to group transactions by their related statement, but depending on your business flow, you may want to record them for control purposes.

 .. important::